koobind/koobind/docs/usage.md

 The only way to define a password it to provide a 'hash'.
 To generate such appropriate value, a sub-command `kubectl koo hash` is provided:

 ```
-export KUBECONFIG=/etc/koobind/kubeconfig
+$ export KUBECONFIG=/etc/koobind/kubeconfig
-kubectl koo hash
+$ kubectl koo hash
 Password:
 Confirm password:
 $2a$10$6B93pPYM5EqejYV2MDCOAuEgJCfXfNysTdTvTCUGc.ON0gEVEY6Q.
 ```

 Also, note the `spec.passwordHash` field is optional.
 What is interest of a user without password ?
-One answer is when combining several identity providers, user identification ca be provided by another one and this definition may populate this user with more attribute and GroupBinding.
+One answer is when combining several identity providers, user identification can be provided by another one and this definition may populate this user with more attribute and GroupBinding.

 ### Group